With Olympics backdrop, Twitter goes for gold in ad strategy

 But the advertising giants say their early experiments with Twitter have shown remarkable results.

-Consider the case of PepsiCo, which spent $640 million in 2011 on marketing, according to Kantar Media.
+Consider the case of PepsiCo (PEP.N), which spent $640 million in 2011 on marketing, according to Kantar Media.
 Beginning late last year, about a dozen Twitter staffers led by Bain flew to PepsiCo's offices in Purchase, New York, for a series of brainstorming sessions.

 Armed with data gleaned from Twitter chatter, the two companies drew up a plan to use Twitter as a centerpiece for a massive rebranding campaign, "Live for Now," that tied the soft drink to pop music stars and played up its youth appeal.